Q:

 A:

-1. drug structure and action mechanism
+1. And drug structure and action mechanism

-Both acetylglutamine and glutamine are derivatives of glutamine, but there are significant differences in their chemical structures.
-Acetylglutamine alters the pharmacokinetic and pharmacodynamic properties of the drug by adding an acetyl group to the glutamine molecule.
+Both acetylglutamine and glutamine are derivatives of glutamine, however there are signifiis able tot differences in their chemical structures.
+Acetylglutamine alters the pharmacokinetic and pharmacodynamic characteristics of the drug by adding an acetyl group to the glutamine molecule.
 Glutamine, on the other hand, adds a hydroxyl group to the glutamine molecule, giving it a stronger anti-inflammatory and neuroprotective effect.
+In the mechanism of action, acetyl glutamine mainly by inhibiting the decomposition of glutamine, thereby stabilizing its levels in the body, to achieve the effect of hypoglycemic.
+Glutamine, on the other hand, inhibits the recombination of glutamyl stilbense and prevents them from binding to neurotransmitters, thus exerting anti-inflammatory and neuroprotective impacts.
+Pretty interesting, huh?.

-2. clinical application difference
+2. clinical consumption difference

 3. Drug Selection Recommendations

-4. summary
+4. According to research summary

 Get a Free Quote